natefinch/claymud/README.md

 know how to code.

-ClayMUD is intended to be fully configurable through text files - everything from the name of the MUD, to what emotes are available, to how ability scores and powers work, so that anyone can create their own unique game.
+ClayMUD is intended to be fully configurable through text files - everything from the name of the MUD, to what socials are available, to how ability scores and powers work, so that anyone can create their own unique game.